January 30, 2025

 Seek to match the tone and volume of your prospect’s voice.
 If they’re speaking in softer, quieter tones, avoid coming on too strong with a loud, blustery voice.

 Finally, make an effort to mirror the attitude of your prospect.
 You’re not trying to change their mood; you’re entering their space and building a connection.
 If your prospect is feeling chipper and outgoing, then you can match them.
-But if they are behaving in a more formal manner, match their attitude and make an effort to match language and tone.
+But if they are behaving more formally, match their attitude and make an effort to match language and tone.